tacoscbrock-cloud/Lab_ExampleClock/README.md

 # Lab_ExampleClock

 Download and Drag to blueJ.
-After Compiling run main not new JMath.
+After Compiling run main not new VisualClockGUI()